40 Year Recertification: Miami-Dade County

 Property owners are required to complete recertification processes every 10 years following the original 40 year recertification.
 These thorough inspections are essential for continued use of the property.
 Avoiding future liabilities and costly reparations are direct results of proper inspections and completion of the 40 year recertification.

-Eastern Engineering Group has years of experience with 40 year recertifications.
+Eastern Engineering Group is a structural engineering company has years of experience with 40 year recertifications.
 If you have received a notice for a recertification, please contact us.